 How to study for the Hesi A2 vocabulary exam?

-It’s a good idea to get into the habit of studying vocabulary words multiple times in one day so that you can go back later on if you forget what it means or how it is pronounced.
+Get in the habit of studying vocabulary words several times in a single day so that you can refer back to them later if you forget what they mean or how they are pronounced

-Keep a list of new vocabulary words on hand, whether it’s by writing them down or using some sort of app in passmall.com (which I highly recommend).
+Have a list of new words in your vocabulary on hand, whether you write them down or use an app from passmall.com (which I highly recommend).

-It is also important that you take the time to study words from your textbook for class because they often contain new vocabulary words or more difficult synonyms/antonyms which will give context as to how these words are used in everyday life.
+You should also spend time studying the words in your class textbook because they frequently contain new vocabulary words or more challenging synonyms or antonyms that will provide context for how these phrases are used in daily life.

-If you find what you’re studying hard to remember, try looking up the word in a dictionary.
+If you have trouble remembering what you are studying, consider searching up the word in a dictionary.